Laissez-faire

 Word of the Day: Laissez-faire

-There has been a lot of media coverage about Renho, the new leader of The Democratic Party in Japan and the fact that she had dual Taiwanese-Japanese nationality.
-It was also reported that the Japanese government had taken a laissez-faire attitude towards dual citizenship in Japan.
+There has been much media coverage about Renho, the new leader of the Democratic Party in Japan, and her dual Taiwanese-Japanese nationality.

-Although officially Japanese citizens should give up their other nationality and possess only Japanese citizenship on their 22nd birthday, the Japanese government has not enforced this rule.
+Although officially, Japanese citizens should give up their other nationality and possess only Japanese citizenship on their 22nd birthday, the Japanese government has not enforced this rule.

 Posted